China reviewing Nomura application to set up JV brokerage

-BEIJING (Reuters) - China’s securities regulator has received an application from Nomura Holdings Inc (8604.T), Japan’s biggest brokerage and investment bank, to set up a join-venture brokerage in China, it said on Tuesday.
+BEIJING, May 8 (Reuters) - China’s securities regulator has received an application from Nomura Holdings Inc, Japan’s biggest brokerage and investment bank, to set up a join-venture brokerage in China, it said on Tuesday.

 The China Securities Regulatory Commission will examine Nomura’s application effectively and according to the law, the regulator said in a statement published on its website.